Pixelhn/luckfox-pico/sysdrv/drv_ko/wifi/esp32c3/esp-hosted/esp_hosted_ng/README.md

 # 1. Introduction

 This is a Next-Generation ESP-Hosted specifically designed for a sophisticated hosts that run Linux operating system.
 This flavour of the solution takes more standard approach while providing a network interface to the host.
-User space applications such as wpa_supplicant, iw etc, can be used with this interface.
+User space applications such as hostapd, wpa_supplicant, iw etc, can be used with this interface.

 This solution offers following: